PlasmaPy/PlasmaPy/docs/atomic/particle_class.rst

 Categories
 ==========

-The `categories` attribute returns a `set` with the classification categories corresponding to the particle.
+The `~plasmapy.atomic.Particle.categories` attribute returns a `set` with the classification categories corresponding to the particle.

 >>> sorted(electron.categories)
 ['charged', 'electron', 'fermion', 'lepton', 'matter', 'stable']